Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Audio input doesn't switch from **Internal Microphone** to **Line In** when plugging in a headset with a mic.
 - The audio has static noise in the left earphone

-The mic switching problem can be fixed by modifying the **Audio Plug Fix** to work with the Realtek ALC295.
+Both problems can be fixed using the **Audio Plug Fix** to work with the Realtek ALC295.

-The static noise problem also occurs in Linux and I have posted a fix which can be used in Linux until it is incorporated into the Linux kernel.
-The same fix can be used in macOS.
-It involves executing the **hda-verb** command upon startup and wake up.
-Since the Audio Plug Fix also uses the **hda-verb** command and runs upon start up and wake up, it is very convenient to simply incorporate the static noise fix into the ***Audio Plug Fix\****.
-I have done so and the compiled fix is available in the zip file.
-Please note it is best practice to take the original source (which may have updates), do the modifications and recompile.
-The readme.txt file I have created in the zip provides instructions to do all this.

-To install my compilation of the **Audio Plug Fix** which includes the static noise fix, do the following:

-1. Make sure CodeCommander.kext is installed in macOS.
-2. Test that **hda-verb** is working as follows: in the folder ALCPlugFixforRealtekACL2915/alc_fix , run the program **hda-verb** by double-clicking on it in **Finder**.
-Give it permissions if needed and make sure it runs in a **Terminal**.
-It should report "[Process completed]".
-The window can be closed.
-3. Test that **ALCPlugFix** is detecting plugging/unplugging as follows: in the folder ALCPlugFixforRealtekACL2915/alc_fix , run the program **ALCPlugFix** by double-clicking on it in **Finder** It should display a **Terminal**.
-Every time you plug/unplug a headset, it should respond to a plugging/unplugging event with text output "Audio device changed!" and "Fixing...".
-The window can be closed.
-4. Install as follows: open a **Terminal** in the ALCPlugFixforRealtekACL295/alc_fix folder and run the command sh install.sh (password required).
-This will install the program to run as a background process which will run at start up.
-5. In **System Preferences** > **Sound** > **Input**, check that plugging/unplugging a headset switches between **Internal Microphone** and **Line In**.
-Adjust the Line In **input volume**.
-On my machine, with my headsets, it needs to be at around 95%.

-  \* The actual **hda-verb** commands that are run are as follows:

-hda-verb 0x19 SET_PIN_WIDGET_CONTROL 0x24

-hda-verb 0x20 SET_COEF_INDEX 0x67

-hda-verb 0x20 SET_PROC_COEF 0x3000
+See the "ALC Plug Fix for Realtek ALC295" folder in this repository.
+The readme.txt file contains instructions.

 ### Realtek RTS522A PCIe Card Reader

 There is a card reader kext called Sinetek-rtsx.kext which is in early development.
+At the moment the latest version is 2.3 which works with the internal Realtek RTS522A PCIe Card Reader.

 If you have issues, you can use a USB card reader.
 I have tested one, and it works without any problems.

-To work with my card I need to change the kext's Info.plist file to have the IOPCIMatch value set to **0x522A10EC**.
-However, neither the source build nor my own refresh build from the source using Xcode worked on my machine.
-Installing the kext causes a reboot and subsequent reboots on logon.
-I found a build that contains what seems to be the same kext, but it works on machine (I don't know what the difference is).

-You can download it and change the value as described above or use my copy.

-When installed, there is no mention of the card reader in System Report - hardware, but I can see the kext present in System Report - Software - Extensions.
-Disk Utility shows the device as an external device called "RTSX SD Card Reader Media Media"

-Using it between Windows and macOS works fine.
-I can reformat in Windows or macOS with no issues.
-Copying files, etc works fine.
-However I have found some problems.
-If I mount my SD card in Linux, macOS can't read it.
-If I subsequently mount the SD card in Windows and then try macOS it struggles - I then "force eject" the card and remount it and it all works fine.
+### NTFS Volume Read-Write Access

+If you don't want to use commercial software to write to NTFS volumes, you can use the free open source package NTFS-3G.
+See the folder "NTFS-3G Setup" in this repository.
+The readme.txt file contains instructions.